Ryanair Logo

 Ryanair Logo 1990s

-In this logo, the main changes occurred in the airline’s name.
+The main change in this logo was the airline’s name.
 As a result, bold symbols of the same size appeared.
 Designers intensified the italics and made the internal elements of the letters open.
 Therefore, the “R” and “A” crossbars do not reach the opposite legs.
 The emblem’s color changed to dark blue.

 1990s – 2001